radekgronski/console-tools/README.md

 ## Tools description
 ### ci
 Does `git add .` and then `git commit -m "CURRENT_BRANCH_NAME: message how long you want even without quotes"`.
 Recommended for lazy developers who need to have the branch name in their commit messages.
+Requires Python 3.

 ## Instruction